xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 <div style="text-align:center;margin-bottom:20px"><img src="https://media.giphy.com/media/aZ3LDBs1ExsE8/giphy.gif" alt="wtf" /></div>

 On January 2017 we got something working and at the beginning of March we had our first internal version of the app.
-But what about Bender, it's core engine?
+But what about Bender, its core engine?
 It was working just fine, but we wanted to have a simple API and support loading TensorFlow graphs, so we started working on it.
 And that was when alternatives started to arise.

 In parallel, [TensorFlow community started to discuss, develop and contribute together to make TensorFlow support Metal Performance Shaders](https://github.com/tensorflow/tensorflow/issues/7958).
 We expected (and still expect) that [in the long-term TensorFlow will be the Neural Networks library of reference](https://twitter.com/fchollet/status/871089784898310144) for multiple platforms (and Keras, due to [the merger](http://www.fast.ai/2017/01/03/keras/)), so considering this addition and taking into account the time that TensorFlow will take to excel in iOS, Bender won't have a long future but will help the community in their way.